Lachlan-Mayne/english-notes/Peter/Marketing.md

 - Qantas responded to a desire to save money through their implementation of Jetstar
 - For consumers motivated by comfort, safety, and reliability, Qantas play up their reputation as one of the safest airlines
 - Qantas recognises that consumers are affected by economic activity changes, and they act accordingly to maintain their customer base
+- Qantas put marketing strategies on hold during COVID, however when trans-tasman bubble opened, they immediately were on it
 -

 **Consumer laws:**